 d.
-Note 10 and 11 to the accompanying Statement which relates to the ongoing arbitrations with National Highways Authority of India (NHAI) for compensation of losses being incurred by GMR Ambala Chandigarh Expressways Private Limited ('GACEPL') and GMR Hyderabad Vijayawada Expressways Private Limited ('GHVEPL'), step-down subsidiaries of the Holding Company, since the commencement of commercial operations.
+Note 8 and 9 to the accompanying Statement which relates to the ongoing arbitrations with National Highways Authority of India (NHAI) for compensation of losses being incurred by GMR Ambala Chandigarh Expressways Private Limited ('GACEPL') and GMR Hyderabad Vijayawada Expressways Private Limited ('GHVEPL'), step-down subsidiaries of the Holding Company, since the commencement of commercial operations.
 Pending outcome of the aforementioned arbitration proceedings, GHVEPL has not paid to NHAI an amount of Rs.
-690.20 crore towards additional concession fee along with interest thereon.
+741.11 crore as at 31 December 2020 towards additional concession fee along with interest thereon.
 Further, GACEPL's claim for compensation of losses has been rejected by majority decision by the Arbitration Tribunal and the management has filed an appeal with the Hon'ble High Court of Delhi which has admitted the application for claim for compensation of losses and dismissed the application for stay on payment of negative grant.
 GACEPL has further filed a special leave petition before Hon'ble Supreme Court of India for seeking an interim relief on payment of negative grant.
 Pending disposal of such petition, GACEPL has not provided for interest on the negative grant amounting to Rs.
-61.25 crores.
+63.36 crores in the accompanying Statement.

 Further, based on management's internal assessment of compensation inflows, external legal opinions and valuation performed by independent experts, the management is of the view that the recoverable amounts of the carriageways of GACEPL and GHVEPL is assessed to be in excess of the respective carrying values amounting Rs.
-340.31 crore and Rs.
-1,961.53 crores as at 30 September 2020.
-Currently useful life of 25 years has been considered in arriving at the carrying value and amortisation of carriageways of GHVEPL, on the basis of management's plan to develop the six-lane project within the stipulated time period ending in April 2024 subject to arbitration outcome.
-However, the useful life will have to be considered at 15 years if the six lanes could not be constructed by April 2024.
-Accordingly, no adjustments to the consolidated financial results are considered necessary.
+338.76 crore and Rs.
+1,943.24 crores as at 31 December 2020.
+Currently, useful life of 25 years has been considered in arriving at the carrying value and amortisation of carriageways of GHVEPL, on the basis of management's plan to develop the six-lane project within the contractually stipulated timelines ending in April 2024.
+This useful life is subject to the outcome of the dispute between the Company and NHAI in relation to the restriction of concession period by NHAI to 15 years and withdrawal of six laning of the highway project, in which case the useful life will need to be revised.
+The management has obtained a legal opinion and is of the view that the original contractual term of 25 years is likely to be enforced and accordingly, no adjustments to the consolidated financial results are considered necessary.
 Our conclusion is not modified in respect of this matter.

-The above matters have also been reported as an emphasis of matters in the review reports dated 3 November 2020 and 3 November 2020 issued by other firms of chartered accountants on the standalone financial results of the GACEPL and GHVEPL, respectively, for the quarter and period ended 30 September 2020.
+The above matters have also been reported as an emphasis of matters in the review reports dated 22 January 2021 and 22 January 2021 issued by other firms of chartered accountants on the standalone financial results of the GACEPL and GHVEPL, respectively, for the quarter and period ended 31 December 2020.
 Further, considering the erosion of net worth and net liability position of these entities, such auditors have also given a separate section on the material uncertainty relating to going concern in their respective review reports.

 e.
-Note 18(a) and 18(b) to the accompanying Statement, which describes the uncertainty relating to the outcome of litigation pertaining to the costs related to procurement of security equipment, construction of residential quarters for Central Industrial Security Force deployed at the Rajiv Gandhi International Airport, Hyderabad and other costs which have been adjusted from the PSF (SC) Fund upto 31 March 2018, pending final decision from the Hon'ble High Court of Telangana and the consequential instructions from the Ministry of Civil Aviation.
+Note 16(a) and 16(b) to the accompanying Statement, which describes the uncertainty relating to the outcome of litigation pertaining to the costs related to procurement of security equipment, construction of residential quarters for Central Industrial Security Force deployed at the Rajiv Gandhi International Airport, Hyderabad and other costs which have been adjusted from the PSF (SC) Fund upto 31 March 2018, pending final decision from the Hon'ble High Court of Telangana and the consequential instructions from the Ministry of Civil Aviation.
 Our conclusion is not modified in respect of this matter.